1

 Can I transcribe with no experience?

 Medical typing jobs typically require some familiarity with medical terminology and keyboard skills, but many employers offer training for beginners.
-Prior experience is not always necessary, though attention to detail and accuracy are essential for success in this role.
+Prior experience is not always necessary, though strong attention to detail and the ability to learn medical abbreviations and documentation standards are important.
+Certification or courses in medical transcription can improve job prospects but are not always mandatory for entry-level positions.

 What are some common challenges faced by professionals in Medical Typing roles?